Israel Kamakawiwoʻole: "Somewhere Over the Rainbow/What a Wonderful World"

 Kamakawiwoʻole's recording of "Somewhere Over the Rainbow/What a Wonderful World" gained notice in 1999 when an excerpt was used in the TV commercials for eToys.com (later part of Toys "R" Us).
 The full song was featured in the movies K-Pax, Meet Joe Black, Finding Forrester, Son of the Mask, 50 First Dates, Fred Claus, Letters to Santa and IMAX: Hubble 3D.
 It was also featured in TV series ER, Between The Lions, Scrubs, Cold Case, Glee, South Pacific, Lost, Storm Chasers, the UK original version of Life on Mars, and in Modern Family, among others.

-In 1988, a friend of Kamakawiwoʻole called a Honolulu recording studio owned by Milan Bertosa at 3:00 am with a request that Kamakawiwoʻole be allowed to come in to make a recording.
+In 1988, a friend of Kamakawiwoʻole called a Honolulu recording studio owned by Milan Bertosa at 3:00 a.m. with a request that Kamakawiwoʻole be allowed to come in to make a recording.
 Bertosa was about to shut down, but told the friend that Kamakawiwoʻole could come if he was able to make it within 15 minutes.
 In a 2011 interview, Bertosa recalled, "In walks the largest human being I had seen in my life.
 Israel was probably like 500 pounds.
 And the first thing at hand is to find something for him to sit on."
 A security guard gave Kamakawiwoʻole a large steel chair.
 "Then I put up some microphones, do a quick sound check, roll tape, and the first thing he does is 'Somewhere Over the Rainbow.'
 He played and sang, one take, and it was over."
 Five years later, Bertosa was working as an engineer at Mountain Apple Company when Iz was making a solo album there.
-Bertosa remembered the old demo tape and introduced it to de Mello who remarked "Israel was really sparkly, really alive."
+Bertosa remembered the old demo tape and introduced it to de Mello, who remarked: "Israel was really sparkly, really alive."
 The original 1988 acoustic version of the song was released with the 1993 Facing Future album.